EMC-prog/ServerChecker/README.md

 A simple linux server controller made in Python.

+## Why there isn't any python programs?

+I have the program on a computer witch right now isn't working well.
+I'll have to recover the program when I can.

 ## How does it work?

 The ServerChecker uses a Python module called paramiko, witch lets the comuter access a server via ssh.
 The data of the server is got via a text file.
 The password is asked on the spot.